dacr/the-weakest-link/README.md

 ### Step 5 - Let's monitor everything

 * Give me your IP
+  + for me to setup my prometheus instance
 * Browse to Grafana user interface
 * Let's build a dashboard